silentgameplays/Simple-Debian-Setup/README.md

 # Add security updates later in the updates section via GUI after finishing all these steps:

 # Go to Terminal and input:
-* sudo apt-get update
+* sudo apt update
-* sudo apt-get upgrade
+* sudo apt upgrade

 # 7) Optional,if you typed your password during installation twice as Root and as User: